TanfuuLu/TanfuuLu/README.md

 You can click the Preview link to take a look at your changes.
 --->
 - Welcome everyone come into Động Code of Tanfuu.
-- Junior College Student at Hutech University.
+- Junior College at Hutech University.
 - Fitness - Code
 - Language using: C#, HTML, CSS